prayash.io

 May 31, 2024

-We took a few days to prepare ourselves, picked up our van, loaded it with as many supplies as we could possibly imagine, and set off on an epic roadtrip — one that we will remember for the rest of our lives.
-This post will be a long photoset with words interspersed in-betewen.
+This post will be a photoset with words interspersed in-between.
 My hope is that it will inspire you to go on an adventure like this of your own.
-I’ll try to share all the spots we camped at, the hikes we did, and some general observations about life in a van.
+I’ll try to share all the spots we camped at, the hikes we tackled, and some general observations about life in a van.
 It’ll be a fun one.

 Joshua Tree